Bond with your baby

 However, trauma can also happen as a result of too much or too little of something over a prolonged period.
 Lots of anxiety about the pregnancy or a lack of support postnatally perhaps.

-Whatever the reason, trauma-informed yoga can support you through body-based practices to find stability, resilience, grounding and move towards wellness.
+Trauma-informed yoga can support you through body-based practices to find stability, resilience, grounding and move towards wellness.
 I can support you alongside Talking Therapies or after them because the body holds trauma until a release is found.

 "The love and support you provided was phenomenal.
 I can't thank you enough [after the death of my baby son]."
 Ritika